A Multi-Task Perspective for Link Prediction with New Relation Types and Nodes: Proposed Method

 \subsection{Learning Soft Task Membership via Attention Weights}

 The previous section assumes we know the ground-truth assignment of relation types to tasks.
 In what follows, we learn such assignments from data only.
 Intuitively, we need to partition all relations $\cR$ into disjoint equivalence classes, where each partition corresponds to a unique relational task.
-This process is a discrete optimization problem, which we relax into a continuous one by means of an attention matrix $\alpha \in [0, 1]^{R \times \hat{K}}$, where $\hat{K}$ is the maximum number of partitions we allow our architecture to model (i.e., the maximum number of relational tasks we expect).
-The individual attention value $\alpha_{r, k}$ denotes the degree (or probability) that the relation $r \in \cR$ belongs to the $k$-th equivalence class, with the constraint that $\sum_{k=1}^\revision{\hat{K}} \alpha_{r, k} = 1$ for all $r \in \cR$.
+This process is a discrete optimization problem, which we relax into a continuous one by means of an \revisioncamera{learnable} attention matrix $\alpha \in [0, 1]^{R \times \hat{K}}$, where $\hat{K}$ is \revisioncamera{a hyperparameter controlling} the maximum number of partitions we allow our architecture to model \revisioncamera{(which is potentially different from $K$, the ground-truth number of relational tasks unknown to us).} The individual attention value $\alpha_{r, k}$ denotes the degree (or probability) that the relation $r \in \cR$ belongs to the $k$-th equivalence class, with the constraint that $\sum_{k=1}^\revision{\hat{K}} \alpha_{r, k} = 1$ for all $r \in \cR$.
 Hence, the \namelayerabbr of \Cref{eq:cond-eqvlin} can be relaxed into what we called the \textbf{soft \namelayerabbr}:

 where $\hat{i}(r) = \arg\max_{k= 1 \dots \revision{\hat{K}}} \alpha_{r, k}$, which ideally should give the correct id $i(r)$ of the ground-truth relational task $\cT_r$ that the relation $r$ belongs to.
 The final architecture, which we name the {\bf \nameMODEL (MTDEA)}, is obtained by stacking $T$ soft \namelayersabbr to produce a graph representation $\Gamma(\kgadj) \in \sR^{N \times R \times N \times d}$ for a given \namekg $\kgadj$: